BekoSan/ProductivityFunctions/README.md

 # ProductivityFunctions

-This is an extension  functions library for  PictureBox , DataGridView ,Form and Exceiption Class
+This is an extension  functions library for  PictureBox , DataGridView ,Form and Byte Array and Exceiption Class

 # Release Notes
 v1.0.0